 To strengthen the tribal gaming workforce, it is important to provide varied methods of training that can meet the abilities of diverse learners.
-The NIGC will implement the five strategies described below to achieve this objective.
+The NIGC will implement the four strategies described below to achieve this objective.

-- Offer ongoing in-person and virtual access to training and development resources to support continual learning; - Develop a Learning Management System; - Link the Learning Management System to the Agency's website for ease of access and user ability; - Increase knowledge reviews on training courses offered; and - Optimize the training experience through the use of various communication tools to support the improvement of training.
+- Offer ongoing in-person and virtual access to training and development resources to support continual learning; - Develop an e-learning training program; - Link the e-learning training to the Agency's website for ease of access and user ability; and - Optimize the training experience through the use of various communication tools to support the improvement of training.